alexbhas/website/content/_index.md

 # currently i'm
 ---
-- working on iOS apps
+- working on full stack applications, primarly mobile apps for iOS and Android using React Native, Swift, and Kotlin